 Designed with your comfort and ease of lifestyle in mind

-At Glasswater Creek of Lafayette, your affordable assisted lifestyle community in Lafayette, Illinois, your new home awaits you
+At Glasswater Creek of Lafayette, your affordable assisted lifestyle community in Lafayette, Indiana, your new home awaits you

 Glasswater Creek is proud to provide a choice of apartment floor plans, each designed with your comfort and ease of lifestyle in mind.
 Our spacious apartments are designed with a living room area, kitchenette, full private bathroom and individually controlled air temperature.

 Debbie’s Story: Coming Out of Her Shell

 In August of 2021, a resident by the name of Debbie moved in to Glasswater Creek- Lafayette.
 She moved from an Independent Living community.
 She was very quiet and kept to herself, because “I don’t like where I live.”
 When she moved in, she hesitantly, started attended activities and joining the group outings.
 In the past year, Debbie has become one of our most energetic, outgoing residents that we have.
 This past week, we hosted our family picnic.
 Debbie helped the Marketing Director with the table coverings & decorations, as well as any other task asked of her.
 During the evening, Debbie was seen singing, clapping and having a great time!
 After our event was over, she asked the entertainers if they would do a song with her.
 She became a part of their “ encore” performance.
 Debbie will tell you that she loves living here, has made many new friends, enjoys participating in the activities and marketing events, but also the independence of walking across the street to do a little shopping.